alphagov/re-build-systems-test/examples/complete_deployment_of_dns_and_jenkins/README.md

 # Example configuration

+## Prerequisites

+Before you start you'll need:

+* a basic understanding of how to use [Terraform]

+* an AWS user account with administrator access

+* [Terraform v0.11.7] installed on your laptop

+* [AWS Command Line Interface (CLI)] installed on your laptop

 ## Provision DNS and Jenkins instances

 1. Add your AWS user credentials to `~/.aws/credentials`.
 If this file does not exist, you'll need to create it.